carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

   Subclass of SequentialType for vector types.
 A vector type is similar to an ArrayType but is distinguished because it is a first class type whereas ArrayType is not.
-Vector types are used for vector operations and are usually small vectors of of an integer or floating point type.
+Vector types are used for vector operations and are usually small vectors of an integer or floating point type.

 ``StructType``
   Subclass of DerivedTypes for struct types.